 2. Freeze Your Gym Membership

 Investing in your health should be a priority, but if you need to boost your take-home earnings, consider freezing your gym membership.
-There are plenty of workouts you can do for free, such as hiking, running or biking, or following along with a YouTube workout.
+There are plenty of workouts you can do for free, such as hiking, running, biking or following along with a YouTube workout.

-Use the cash you would be spending on your membership to help you reach your financial goals, and unfreeze your membership when you get back on better financial footing.
+Use the cash you would be spending on your membership to help you reach your financial goals, and unfreeze your membership if you want when you get back on better financial footing.

-You shouldn’t have to pay for work-related travel or client meals out of your own paycheck.
+You shouldn’t have to pay for work-related travel or client meals.
 If you find these expenses are eating away at your earnings, verify your company’s policies on work-related expenses and consider asking your employer to reimburse you.
 Or, request a business credit card that your employer can pay directly.

 7. Differentiate Between Needs and Wants